RetroDECK/ES-DE/USERGUIDE-DEV.md

 On Raspberry Pi OS 10 Sony DualShock 4 controllers have problems with some button presses that don't register correctly.
 The issue appears resolved on Raspberry Pi OS 11.

 On Raspberry Pi OS 11 there are various graphics issues and sometimes the application or emulator completely freezes which requires a power cycle of the machine.
 This is seemingly due to GPU driver bugs and we can only wait for OS updates to address these problems.
-These issues have not been encountered on Raspberry Pi OS 10.
+These issues have not been encountered on Raspberry Pi OS 10 so for now this older OS version is recommended.

 ## Game system customizations